 “An analysis of 4.2 million appointments scheduled in 2016 by 13,000 providers found that shorter appointment lead times can be critical to getting new patients in the door.”

 Very elegantly put.
 Patient wait times or appointment lead times, as the study calls them, are critical to focus on.
 New patients wait, on average, over three weeks to see their doctor.
 New patients are the lifeblood of a medical office because they represent potential life time customers.
 It’s a such a focal point for health systems, that The Definitive Guide to Patient Access is our second most frequently downloaded guide.
 The first?
-The Definitive Guide to Patient No-Shows 🙂.
+The Definitive Guide to Patient No-Shows.

-How Long a Wait is Too Long?
+The Impact of No Shows, How Long a Wait is Too Long?

 “On average, a new patient who waits more than a month for a first appointment is more than twice as likely to cancel and not reschedule as a new patient who is scheduled within a week.”Source

-How to Shorten Patient Wait Time
+So What Can You Do to Shorten Patient Wait Time?

 In 2018, health systems using QueueDr helped their patients shorten their wait time by 3,600 years.
 If each day represents a 1% decrease in a patient no-show, that’s 13,000 no-shows that were stopped.
-Whether you utilize QueueDr’s autonomous patient access solution with actionable appointment reminders or not, we recommend reading our guide to patient access as a start.
+Whether you utilize QueueDr’s autonomous patient access solution with automated appointment reminders or not, we recommend reading our guide to patient access as a start.